Down (band): A Bustle in Your Hedgerow and Over the Under (1999–2008)

 Rex Brown joined the band in 1999.

 In 1999, while Down was on hiatus, Strange left the band and was replaced by Pantera bassist Rex Brown.
 In late November 2001, Down came back from hiatus to make another record.
 The band wrote and recorded Down II: A Bustle in Your Hedgerow in 28 "drug and booze induced" days in Phil Anselmo's barn called "Nödferatu's Lair."
 The album was released on March 26, 2002, but was not received with the same positive reviews as NOLA.
 Blabbermouth.net reviewer Borivoj Krgin stated, "Down II appears to have been thrown together more haphazardly, with much of the material falling short of the standard set by the Down's classic debut offering."
 Despite mixed reviews, the album debuted at number 44 on the Billboard 200.
 To support the album, Down toured on the second stage of Ozzfest in 2002.
 Also in 2002, the band recorded an acoustic version of "Stone the Crow" that was never officially released although it can be heard on YouTube.
 Afterward, the band once again entered an indefinite hiatus to focus on their respective bands.

 Newly signed to Warner Bros.
 Records, Down once again reformed in 2006.
 The band wrote an album over the course of a year.
 The lyrical content of Down III: Over the Under covers subjects such as the breakup of Pantera, the murder of ex-Pantera guitarist Dimebag Darrell, the band's anger at the aftermath of Hurricane Katrina, and Anselmo's recovery from back surgery and drug addiction.
 Debuting at number 26 on the Billboard 200, the album was released on September 25, 2007, and received generally positive reviews.
 Kirk Miller of Decibel Magazine said of the album, "for almost an hour, it's like the metal world was set right again."

 The release of Over the Under was preceded by a tour with Heaven & Hell and Megadeth.
 To further support their album, Down headlined a tour starting at the end of September 2007.

-On April 22, 2008, the BBC Radio 1 Rockshow broadcast a new session of Down recordings featuring alternate versions of "N.O.D.", "Beneath the Tides", and "Jail", along with a cover of "When the Levee Breaks" (written by Kansas Joe McCoy and his wife Memphis Minnie, and famously covered by Led Zeppelin).
+On April 22, 2008, the BBC Radio 1 Rockshow broadcast a new session of Down recordings featuring alternate versions of "N.O.D.", "Beneath the Tides", and "Jail", along with a cover of "When the Levee Breaks" (Led Zeppelin).